OzkanBirak/OOPminiProjectSOLO/README.md

 ### Index

-Please open one by one from number one to end.
-Thank you so much!
+Please open one by one from number one to the end.

 1- https://github.com/OzkanBirak/OOPminiProjectSOLO/blob/main/usecase.md